hzoo/greenroom/roadmap.md

 [ ] below it should be the ai's last response
 [ ] and to the right should be the actual chat message history between the user and the ai

-- prompting improvements:
-  - agent shouldn't update the whiteboard state before the playhead
-  - strategize tone progression in a more bipolar way to demonstrate the steering capabilities
-  - generating the plan - should be timestamp and overall duration aware

 - check mic permissions on page load